SolaceProducts/terraform-solacebroker-queue-endpoint/README.md

 ## Module outputs

-Outputs provide a reference to created resources.
-Any resource that has not been created because will be set to `(null)`.
+Outputs provide references to created resources.
+Any reference for a resource that has not been created for an endpoint type will be set to `(null)`.

 ## Providers